 Orange slice and twist of peel.

 In a highball glass, combine the orange juice, peach nectar and lemonade concentrate.
 Stir in club soda.
-Garnish as desire.
+Garnish as desire. note: You may add 2 ounces vodka for an alcoholic version.

 I made 4 cups of nectar from about 18 peaches.
 I had 4 peeled peaches left that I didn't use.
 So on my counter I had a bowl of peelings, about a cup of pulp, and 18 peach pits.
 I wasn't done yet, so wondered how I could use up the pulp and the 4 peeled peaches.